lf-edge/ekuiper/README.md

   - Source: MQTT
   - SQL: SELECT temperature FROM source WHERE temperature > 20 (90% data are filtered)
   - Sink: Log

+### Multiple rules with shared source instance

+- 300 rules with a shared mqtt stream instance.
+  - 500 messages/second in the mqtt source
+  - 150,000 message processing per second in total
+- Configurations:
+  - 2 Core * 2GB memory in AWS
+  - Ubuntu
+- Resource usage
+  - Memory: 95MB
+  - CPU: 50%
+- Rule
+  - Source: MQTT
+  - SQL: SELECT temperature FROM source WHERE temperature > 20 (90% data are filtered)
+  - Sink: 90% nop and 10% MQTT

+To run this benchmark by yourself, please check [the instruction](./test/benchmark/multiple_rules/readme.md).

 ## Documents